-Have you ever caught your cat stealing a bunch of popcorn kernels while you’re watching a movie in front of the TV or computer?
-And have you wondered if it’s okay for your cat to eat popcorn?
+Have you ever caught your cat stealing popcorn kernels while you’re watching a movie on the TV or computer?
+Have you wondered if it’s okay for your cat to eat popcorn?

 Truthfully, there’s more to the answer than just a simple yes or no.

-Some people might even argue that it offers traces of healthy nutrition.
-After all, you can see that corn is listed among the ingredients in many cat food items.
+Some might even argue that it offers traces of healthy nutrition.
+After all, corn is listed among the ingredients in many cat food items.
 And since popcorn is a type of corn, it should be good for your precious fluffy friend, correct?

 Corn vs. Popcorn vs. Cats

 As carnivores, kitties get their primary nutrition from meat.
 However, they also can benefit from the fiber, protein, and carbs in veggies, fruits, and various crops.

 - Field corn is rich in moisture, sugars, protein, and carbs.

-- Popcorn is low in protein, fiber, and sugar, but still has a lot of carbs and calories.
+- Popcorn is low in protein, fiber, and sugar but still contains a lot of carbohydrates and calories.

 No type of corn, be it field, sweet, sour, processed, fried, steamed, boiled, microwave-popped, air-popped, or stovetop, can provide enough nourishment to your kitty.

 So, no, you can’t use any type of corn or popcorn as a truly healthy treat.